Creation of resources listing all the tools and their metadata relevant to your community

 Add your community to the Galaxy CoDex

-You first need to make sure that your Community is in the Galaxy CoDex, a central resource for Galaxy communities.
+You first need to check if your Community is in the Galaxy CoDex, a central resource for Galaxy communities.
+If the community is already there, you can move to the next step of this tutorial.

 - If not already done, fork the Galaxy Codex repository